Consumer Reports checks out the cheap hotel and motel chains most glossy travel mags ignore.

 Interestingly though, Consumer Reports basically said you should throw all this out the window if you want a great deal instead of just a good one: their advice was to book through Hotwire or Priceline whenever your plans are secure.
 They tried their best to top the deal they got through Hotwire through every means possible—including calling the front desk to request a discount—but couldn’t come close.
 They paid $133 for a high-end Chicago hotel in the location they wanted.
 The best price they could get on the same hotel, same night booking it any other way? $230.

 As I’ve said before, if you’re not using sites like this, you’re paying far more than you need to—and far more than that cheerful couple in the room next door if that gets your competitive juices flowing.
 You don’t have to go in blind either.
 Use message board sites like BetterBidding, BiddingForTravel, and BidLessTravel to figure out what you’ll probably get in each star category.
-See links to these and more on hotel deal sites here.
+See links to these and more on null here.